 Well, I finally decided to get my act together and organize my craft supplies.
 Boxes of clutter just weren’t cutting it anymore.
 There’s just something about visually seeing everything as a whole that makes it easier to keep everything in it’s place.
-At least that’s what I’m telling myself so I can keep this rainbow pegboard up in my studio.
+I know exactly where everything goes and now the space is much more colorful with this project!
 Because what day isn’t made better by a rainbow?!
+Here’s how I made the DIY Rainbow Pegboard of my dreams:

 This is another fun project I did for the West Elm blog AND it’s a tinnyyy sneak peek inside my studio.
 I’ll have the full reveal for you next week (OMG FINALLY), but for now, here’s how to give your supplies a colorful and organized home!